Card advantage: Virtual card advantage

 Cards that provide virtual advantage, or that enable cards or effects to be recycled are typically some of the most powerful in any game because virtual advantage is often significantly more powerful than direct card advantage.
 While having access to a larger number of cards is certainly an advantage, having access to or denying the use of specific cards or effects can be even more so.
-As all games limit the number of cards of the same name that can be played having access to any one card just by drawing can require much higher numbers of draws than are practical to achieve.
-Also, as cards are a finite resource, simply drawing a large number of them can be disadvantageous as most games force players to discard excess cards at the end of their turn, and running out of cards causes a player to lose the game.
-As a result, most decks that rely on card advantage to create a winning position, where the opponent runs out of cards in hand to play but the player still has many, use a mix of direct and virtual advantage to ensure that not only do they have cards available to them, but the cards that are available are those they require to win.
+As all games limit the number of cards of the same name that can be played, having access to any one card just by drawing can require a higher number of draws to achieve than is practical.
+Also, as cards are a finite resource, simply drawing a large number of them can be disadvantageous as many games force players to discard excess cards at the end of their turn, (and in Magic, running out of cards causes a player to lose the game).
+As a result, most decks which rely on card advantage to create a winning position (where an opponent runs out of cards in hand to play but the player still has many), use a mix of direct and virtual advantage to ensure that not only do they have cards available to them, but the cards that are available are those they require to win.